etlegacy/etlegacy-docs/skillrating.rst

 Parameters:

-    * **Rating uncertainty**: the down side to this method of modeling uncertainty is that is does not allow for a later change in an individuals rating due to long periods of inactivity or due to improving rating over time.
+    * **Rating uncertainty**: the downside to this method of modeling uncertainty is that is does not allow for a later change in an individuals rating due to long periods of inactivity or due to improving rating over time.
 This could be implemented with a form of certainty decay that lowered an individual's certainty value over time (see Glicko-2 rating volatility).
     * **Map side**: a similar measure of uncertainty could be applied to the field-group parameters.
     * **Server difficulty**: the accuracy of server difficulty comparison is affected by how often players move between servers.